iamkash/intellispec-landing/docs/STYLING-SYSTEM.md

 ## Overview

-The IntelliSpec Landing styling system is built on Tailwind CSS with CSS custom properties for theming, following a utility-first approach with component-level abstractions.
+The intelliSPEC Landing styling system is built on Tailwind CSS with CSS custom properties for theming, following a utility-first approach with component-level abstractions.

 ## Technology Stack